Best in Manufacturing – June 23, 2019

 - Temperature cycling

 Overheating is another common problem among electronic products.
-Still, there’re on-site testing to identify overheating problems as well.
+Still, there’s on-site testing to identify overheating problems as well.
 An inspector will usually:

 - Disassemble the product to confirm electrical components meet specifications